Query by area or iteration path

 |@CurrentIteration||Specify the current iteration associated with the selected team context.|

 |@CurrentIteration +/- n||Filter items based on assignment to a sliding window of sprints associated with the selected team context.|

 Feature availability: The @CurrentIteration macro is supported for VSTS and TFS 2015 and later versions.
-The @CurrentIteration +/- n macro is supported for VSTS.
+The @CurrentIteration +/- n and @TeamAreas macros are supported for VSTS.